 5. Dissociative Identity Disorder

-One of the most famous disorders, thanks to the attention paid to it by popular culture, here a person doesn’t leave home to build a new identity (as in fugue).
+One of the most famous disorders, thanks to the attention given to it by popular culture, here a person doesn’t leave home to build a new identity (as in fugue).
 Instead, they create a new identity or identities in their head.

-These different identities tend to have different personalities and the person usually switches from one identity to another in response to fear or anxiety.
+These different identities tend to have different personalities, and the person usually switches from one identity to another in response to fear or anxiety.

 Traumas and dissociation

 Severe forms of dissociation disorders are associated with traumatic experiences.1 A trauma can be any negative event that causes physical or mental harm, such as physical abuse, sexual abuse, emotional abuse, getting in an accident, being neglected by parents in childhood, the death of a loved one, and so on.

 However, it is important to note that not all people may respond to trauma with dissociation.
 There are likely many factors involved.
 Some respond to trauma by dissociation, some simply forget it, and others keep talking about it (see Why people keep repeating the same thing over and over).

 What purpose could dissociation possibly serve as a response to trauma?